ethereum/fe/docs/src/quickstart/first_contract.md

       self.messages[msg.sender] = book_msg
 ```

-The code should look familar to those of us that have written Python before except that in Fe every method that is defined without the [`pub`](/docs/spec/index.html#311-visibility-and-privacy) keyword becomes private.
+The code should look familiar to those of us that have written Python before except that in Fe every method that is defined without the [`pub`](/docs/spec/index.html#311-visibility-and-privacy) keyword becomes private.
 Since we want people to interact with our contract and call the `sign` method we have to prefix it with `pub`.

 Let's recompile the contract again and see what happens.